What Is a Condenser Microphone? How Do They Work?

 Condenser microphones, also known as “capacitor microphones,” are commonly used in recording studios due to their high fidelity and precision.
 Condenser microphones are ideal for recording vocals and high-frequency sounds.

-A condenser microphone picks up sound with a membrane called a diaphragm coated with a conductor, like gold.
+A condenser microphone works by picking up sound with a membrane called a diaphragm coated with a conductor, like gold.
 This membrane is attached to a metal plate that forms the device’s rear.
 The diaphragm vibrates very near the backplate when sound waves strike it.

 Simply put, a microphone records the pressure fluctuations in the air caused by the membrane’s vibration against the capsule’s metal backplate (the sound waves).
 To record the difference in pressure between the diaphragm and the backplate (capacitance), a voltage is applied, amplified, and then turned into a representation of sound waves in the recording device or software.